leovan/SciHubEVA/README.md

 ## Usage

-Launch the app, click `OPEN ...` to choose where to save the download files.
-Fill the query and click `RAMPAGE`, then it will search and download.
-Currently, you can fill the query with `URL`, `DOI` / `PMID` or search string.
+Launch the app, click `OPEN` button to choose where to save the download files.
+Click `SHOW` button will open the diretory where you save the downloaded files.

+Fill the query and click `RAMPAGE` button, then it will search the query and download the file.
+Currently, you can fill the query with `URL`, `DOI`, `PMID` or search string.

+Also you can download with a query list file, in which each line represents a query.
+Click `LOAD` button to choose the query list file.

 ![Application_MACOS_EN](docs/scihub-eva-application-macos-en.png)

-You may want to change some options in the `Preferences`.
-Due to the unstable Sci-Hub host accessibility, it may fail to download PDFs sometimes, you can change or add other Sci-Hub URLs.
+You can change options in the `Preferences` dialog.
+Due to the unstable Sci-Hub host accessibility, it may fail to download PDFs sometimes, you can change and add other Sci-Hub URLs, or set a proxy server.

 ![Preferences_MACOS_EN](docs/scihub-eva-preferences-macos-en.png)